Pedro Orfila

-Pedro Orfila Artime (born 6 March 1988) is a Spanish footballer who plays as a right-back or a central defender for Real Avilés CF.
+Pedro Orfila Artime (born 6 March 1988) is a Spanish footballer who plays as a right-back or a central defender for Marino de Luanco.

 Club career

 Sporting Gijón

 Born in Luanco, Asturias, Orfila joined Sporting de Gijón's academy at the age of 13.
 He spent the better part of his first four seasons as a senior with their reserves, in the Segunda División B.

 Orfila made his competitive debut for the first team on 27 October 2010, playing the entire 3–1 away loss against RCD Mallorca in the round of 32 of the Copa del Rey.
 His La Liga bow only arrived on 19 February 2012, in a 1–1 home draw with Atlético Madrid where he excelled at right-back.

 During his spell at the El Molinón, Orfila made 23 official appearances.

 Racing Santander

 For the 2013–14 campaign, Orfila was loaned to third-tier club Racing de Santander.
 In July 2014, after winning promotion to the Segunda División, he signed a permanent two-year contract as a free agent.

 Orfila only missed three matches in 42 in 2014–15, but the Cantabrians were immediately relegated.